solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 2) That the supposed organic remains in igneous rocks may be of accidental origin.

-The suggestion has been made that the skeletons said to be found by me in igneous rocks may be recent deposits or incrustations; or the rock when in a molten state may have licked up the organic remains.
+The suggestion has been made that the skeletons said to be found by me in igneous rocks may be recent deposits or encrustations; or the rock when in a molten state may have licked up the organic remains.

 If a plug of granite one hundred meters long and, say, one centimetre in area, were cut out of the De Lank granite quarry in any direction, and cut into sections 0.1 mm. thick (_i.e._, into one million sections), I am justified in stating that traces of organic remains would certainly be found in every section.